Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 ## Variables

-*These are supported from RRF 3.3 in standalone mode and from 3.4 in SBC mode*
+*These are supported from RRF 3.3 in standalone mode and from 3.4 in SBC mode.
+Array-valued variables are supported from RRF 3.5.*

 The values of global variables that have been created using the '*global*' command can be retrieved using the syntax *global.\<variable name>*.
 Example: